Ian-Davenport/DevOps-Course-Starter/README.md

 The tests are to establish the three lists used in the app ("To Do", "In Progress" & "Done") will only show their own items only.

+# Ansible

+Log-on to your Controller Node and run the following to provision the host VM:

+$ ansible-playbook playbook -i Inventory

+Ensure you can reach your Host VM via SSH for this to run successfully.